and where to get it

 Playing and Streaming Music

 Try MediaMonkey - if you are tired of Apple's iTunes bloatware desktop program.
-All of the features (and more) with much less hassle (also plays videos), free version is easily installed with Ninite.
+All of the features with less hassle, free version is easily installed with Ninite.
 Syncs with iOS 11 and Android 8.0.
 Note: Get the free version or the paid version called MediaMonkey Gold.
+The reviews on Mediamonkey are split, about half thumbs up and half thumbs down.
+The ones who like it, rave about it!

 Spotify - Spotify's desktop music player streams music from the internet.
 You can sign up for a free account or choose a premium (paid) version that has added features.
 Spotify music player can also be safely and easily installed with Ninite (signup required for service). iOS and Android software also available.